-At the end of the day, it is easy to act without making a judgement (such as: is it sensible to act this way?).
+At the end of the day, it is easy to act impulsivley; without making a judgement about whether is it sensible to act in a certain way?.
 Good Judgement rather assumes we have gathered the valuable information and information-gathering assumes we can think about the information in front of us.

-The small, safe experiment here is TO THINK, first, TO JUDGE, second and TO ACT decisively at the end of it all.
+The small, safe experiment here is TO THINK, first, to notice our OPTIONS, second, TO JUDGE, third and TO ACT decisively at the end of it all.

 EXPERIMENT: Write down on paper: This is an issue for me: identify that issue as briefly and specifically as you can.